19hours/sg-statutes/Acts/Charities Act.md

 except those who cannot be found or who have no known address in Singapore.

+[Act 2 of 2018 wef 01/04/2018]

 [34/2010 wef 01/03/2011]

+(10AA) Before exercising any jurisdiction under subsection (4A), the Commissioner must give notice of the Commissioner’s intention to do so to —

+(a) the person against whom the Commissioner proposes to make the order under that subsection, unless the person cannot be found or has no known address in Singapore; and

+(b) each of the governing board members of the charity from which the person resigned, if the Commissioner thinks it necessary to do so.

-(10A) A notice referred to in subsection (10) may be given by post and, if given by post, may be addressed to the last known address in Singapore of the governing board member or trustee for the charity or key officer, as the case may be.
+(10A) A notice referred to in subsection (10) or (10AA) may be given by post and, if given by post, may be addressed to the last known address in Singapore of the governing board member or trustee for the charity or key officer or person, as the case may be.

+[Act 2 of 2018 wef 01/04/2018]

 [34/2010 wef 01/03/2011]

 (11) The Commissioner shall, at such intervals as he thinks fit, review any order made by him under subsection (2)(i), (iii), (iv), (v), (vi) or (vii); and if on any such review it appears to him that it would be appropriate to discharge the order in whole or in part, he shall so discharge it (whether subject to any savings or transitional provisions or not).

-(12) Any person who contravenes an order under subsection (2)(iv), (v) or (vi) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $5,000 or to imprisonment for a term not exceeding one year or to both.
+(12) Any person who contravenes an order under subsection (2)(iv), (v) or (vi) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $10,000 or to imprisonment for a term not exceeding 3 years or to both.

+[Act 2 of 2018 wef 01/04/2018]

 (13) Nothing in subsection (12) shall be taken to preclude the bringing of proceedings for breach of trust against any governing board member or trustee for a charity in respect of a contravention of an order under subsection (2)(iv) or (vi) (whether proceedings in respect of the contravention are brought against him under subsection (12)).